PS

 While the transfer portal grabs headlines, the biggest wins for Matt Campbell this week came from inside the building.
 Analysis of Tony Rojas and Daryus Dixson's return.

-Tony Rojas: The MIKE Linebacker Solution
+Tony Rojas: Verified Linebacker Holdover

-Daryus Dixson: Locking Down the Boundary
+Daryus Dixson: Boundary Corner Competition

 Conclusion